git-town/git-town/documentation/commands/git-town.md

 >
 > ```bash
 > # Set the parent branch of "feature-a" to "feature-b"
-> git town parent-branch feature-a feature-b
+> git town set-parent-branch feature-a feature-b
 > ```

 * *version*